ethanbergstrom/winget/README.md

 # WinGet
 WinGet is Package Management (OneGet) provider that facilitates installing WinGet packages from any repository.
-The provider is heavily influenced by the work of [Jianyun](https://github.com/jianyunt) and the [ChocolateyGet](https://github.com/jianyunt/ChocolateyGet) project.
+The provider is heavily influenced by the work of the [Chocolatier](https://github.com/ethanbergstrom/Chocolatier) project.

 ## Install WinGet
 ```PowerShell